baychimo/pictobot/README.md

 - [Python-Telegram-Bot](https://github.com/python-telegram-bot/python-telegram-bot) - The excellent Telegram Bot framework, making it very easy to get started with Telegram.
 Their docs are good and they are very helpful on their Telegram group too.
 Highly recommended!
 - [FuzzyWuzzy](https://github.com/seatgeek/fuzzywuzzy) - "Fuzzy string matching like a boss".
 That says it all.
 - [The Noun Project](https://thenounproject.com/) - All the images used by the bot were downloaded from the noun project website before being adapted into pictograms with [inkscape](https://inkscape.org/), the credits are listed below.

+## Docs

+The docstring generated docs are in the gh-pages branch.
+They are published here: [baychimo.github.io/pictobot](https://baychimo.github.io/pictobot/)

 ## Contributing